jli97/Reddit-Trending-Notifier-/README.md

 At the end, the new submissions will be added to the dataset.
 Datasets are split into 3 buckets based on age ranges which allow a more accurate model (upvotes tend to accelerate in the first couple hours and then trail off).
 Datasets also have a max sample size and will automatically delete the oldest entries to make space for new entries.

 The script is highly customizable.
 In helperMethods, there is a "Parameters" section that allows you to customize how the data is collected and how strict you want the model to be (how often a post is considered significant).
+If you would like the notification to be sent to a different account, change the USER_NAME variable.